-ARGen is built upon a pre-trained text-conditioned image-to-video generative model \cite{wang2023modelscope,ni2024ti2v}.
-The key to image conditioning lies in the “repeat-slide” frame queue and the “replacement” strategy.
-First, encode the initial frame into a latent code $z_0 = E(x_0)$, then repeat this $K$ times to form the queue $s_0 = \langle z_0, \dots, z_0 \rangle$.
-Only one new frame is generated at a time, forcing UNet's temporal attention to focus on only the context formed by the historical frames.
-At each reverse step $t$, add step-specific noise to $s_0$ first.
-Then directly replace the first $K$ frames of the current latent space body $\hat z_t$ with $s_t$, followed by denoising according to the condition $y$.
+ARGen builds upon a pre-trained image-to-video model \cite{wang2023modelscope,ni2024ti2v}, leveraging a ``repeat-slide'' queue and a ``replacement'' strategy.
+The initial frame latent $z_0 = E(x_0)$ is duplicated $K$ times into a queue $s_0 = \langle z_0, \dots, z_0 \rangle$.
+Generating one new frame at a time forces temporal attention to rely strictly on prior historical context.
+At each reverse step $t$, step-specific noise is added to $s_0$, and $s_t$ replaces the first $K$ frames of the current video latent $\hat z_t$ before denoising under condition $y$: {

-After completing one sampling step, the clean latent code $\hat z^K_0$ for the new frame is obtained and decoded into a pixel frame.
-This frame is then enqueued and popped from the front of the queue to form the next round's $s_0$, thereby generating the long video through autoregressive processes.
+} The resulting clean frame latent $\hat z^K_0$ is decoded into pixels, enqueued, and the oldest frame is popped to form the next $s_0$, autoregressively completing the video.

-To enhance temporal stability, initial noise employs DDPM inversion rather than random initialization: $s_T$ is obtained by filling $s_0$ with $T$ steps of noise using the above equation.
-This $s_T$ fills the first $K$ frames of the denoising body, while the last frame is initialized with $s_T^{K-1}$ for proximity approximation.
-Additionally, within each diffusion step, a “denoising-re-noising” resampling refinement similar to previous methods \cite{hoppe2022diffusion,lugmayr2022repaint} can be performed to enhance motion coherence and detail fidelity.
+To improve temporal stability, initial noise uses DDPM inversion instead of random noise: $s_0$ is perturbed through $T$ forward steps to yield $s_T$, which populates the first $K$ frames of the denoising latent body, while the last frame is initialized with $s_T^{K-1}$ for proximity approximation.
+A ``denoising-re-noising'' resampling strategy \cite{hoppe2022diffusion,lugmayr2022repaint} is integrated per step to refine motion coherence and fidelity.